Mind the GAAP

 Strategy Driven

 Contributions and Finance.
 They produce the GAAP principles which state how non-profits should have a fund accounting system in place.
-Thinking about what software is best for your church but aren’t sure what to consider?
+So that means less time worrying about administration and more time focusing on the events themselves.
+But it’s a legal requirement for non-profit organizations.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.